glortho/manager-profile/README.md

 In no particular order:

 - Radical, non-hierarchical candor
-- "Beginner's Mind" -- A deep commitment to learning from every person and every experience regardless of our seniority, training, or life experience
+- "Beginner's Mind" -- A deep commitment to learning from every person and every experience regardless of our seniority, training, or life experience.
+(Do not make the fatal mistake of thinking a person who is committed to this practice is ignorant or aloof.
+Doing so sacrifices a culture of curiosity and collaboration in favor of one of fear and egoism.)
 - The safety of the marginalized over the hurt feelings of the privileged
 - Efficiency without dehumanization (but otherwise automate all the things)
 - Mistakes are good and important